RobSalazar/Project-4/README.md

 - - -
 ## Machine Learning
-For our machine learning models we ran various tests to finilize a decision.
+For our machine learning models we ran various tests to finalize a decision.
 We ran random forest classifier models, (selected) logistic regression, logistic regression, k-means clustering, and a neural network.
 We observed that like many things in nature, asteroids have a clustering nature and can be grouped together even when things like class and spectral type are left out.
 Preprocessing of the data was used for every model to make sure each was running as accurate as possible.
 We determined that random forest classifier was able to do a similar job that the neural network did without being as costly in terms of hardware usage.
 Both the neural network and random forest ended up with a score of over 80%.
 In the future we would like to further optimize the neural network and be able to put it into production since we believe its accuracy will not decline as fast as the random forest's accuracy does.
 Below are some images of the clusters before and after removing identifying features, as well as accuracy and loss charts for the neural network.

 <details>
            <summary>Spectral Type Included</summary>